Protein Embedding Analysis Pipeline¶

 logger.remove()

-level = logger.add(sys.stderr, level="INFO")
+level = logger.add(sys.stderr, level="ERROR")

 Database Connection and Setup¶